 I’m Lauren Miller (she/her), the face behind Mama Miller Doula Services.
 I’m a certified Postpartum Doula gratefully serving on traditional Anishinaabek and Haudenosaunee lands also belonging to Métis and First Peoples from nations across Turtle Island.
 Currently named the Kingston and Gananoque communities.

-Going through two completely different birth and postpartum experiences is part of what led me onto this journey to support families during this tender transition.
-The remaining part is noticing the sheer lack of support after birth within our culture.
+I am a mom of two precious beings and going through two completely different birth and postpartum experiences is part of what led me onto this journey supporting folx during this tender transition.
+The remaining part is noticing the sheer lack of support after birth within our society.
 I strive to be a vital part of the village that should surround each one of us.

 “We don’t have to do it alone.
 We were never meant to.”– Brené Brown

 My role as your Postpartum Doula is to help guide you through the first days, months, or even the whole first year after baby is born.
 I support individuals and families of all shapes including, but not limited, to LGBTQIA+ parents, surrogate persons, preemie parents, adoptive parents, intended parents, and parents experiencing pregnancy or infant loss.
 Every person and family deserves to be supported through postpartum journey with kindness, knowledge, humour, and compassion no matter the birth outcome.

 My family would say that I’d be the calmest person in a hurricane (Unless I’m in immediate danger)